Chart Color Schemes

 Briar Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Briar Hill, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 76.0% houses and 24.0% other dwellings.
-The home ownership level in Briar Hill was higher than that of Melbourne metro at 39.5%, with the remaining dwellings either mortgaged (40.4%) or rented (20.1%).
-The median monthly mortgage repayment in the area was $2,167, aligning with Melbourne's average, while the median weekly rent figure was recorded as $411, compared to Melbourne metro's averages of $2,167 and $399 respectively.
-Nationally, Briar Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+In Briar Hill, as per the latest Census findings, 85.6% of dwellings were houses with the remaining 14.4% being semi-detached, apartments or other types.
+This compares to Melbourne metro's figures of 76.0% houses and 24.0% other dwellings.
+Home ownership in Briar Hill stood at 39.5%, with mortgaged properties at 40.4% and rented ones at 20.1%.
+The median monthly mortgage repayment was $2,167, aligning with Melbourne metro's average, while the median weekly rent was $411 compared to Melbourne metro's $399.
+Nationally, Briar Hill's mortgage repayments were higher than the Australian average of $1,863 and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing